GabrieleT0/Are-quality-dimensions-correlated/README.md

 If, instead, you want to regenerate the matrices and graphs using ther provided quality data, refer to section [How to reproduce the correlation matrices](#how-to-reproduce-the-correlation-matrices-).

 # How to reproduce the correlation matrices 🔬
-Download the quality data computed by the quality assessment tool here: [https://drive.google.com/file/d/10oY0Vk-fdhzjlDoHE9_BHx-6M3mUrrS3/view?usp=sharing](https://drive.google.com/file/d/10oY0Vk-fdhzjlDoHE9_BHx-6M3mUrrS3/view?usp=sharing).
+Download the quality data computed by the QualityAnalyzer tool here: [https://drive.google.com/file/d/10oY0Vk-fdhzjlDoHE9_BHx-6M3mUrrS3/view?usp=sharing](https://drive.google.com/file/d/10oY0Vk-fdhzjlDoHE9_BHx-6M3mUrrS3/view?usp=sharing).
 Move the zip file downloaded into [/data/quality_analysis_results](./data/quality_analysis_results/).

 ## Run the code 🚀
 **Requirements**